Fisher information metric: Definition

 The Fisher information metric then takes the form:

-The integral is performed over all values x in X. The variable $\theta$ is now a coordinate on a Riemann manifold.
+The integral is performed over all values x in R. The variable $\theta$ is now a coordinate on a Riemann manifold.
 The labels j and k index the local coordinate axes on the manifold.

 When the probability is derived from the Gibbs measure, as it would be for any Markovian process, then $\theta$ can also be understood to be a Lagrange multiplier; Lagrange multipliers are used to enforce constraints, such as holding the expectation value of some quantity constant.
 If there are n constraints holding n different expectation values constant, then the dimension of the manifold is n dimensions smaller than the original space.
 In this case, the metric can be explicitly derived from the partition function; a derivation and discussion is presented there.